 As an instructor, Beth has taught orchestra, string methods classes and general music classes, and has given private violin/viola lessons to students of all ages in Minnesota, Ohio, Wisconsin, Iowa and Washington State.
 In addition, she conducted one of the Spokane Youth Symphony’s full orchestras.

 Individual lessons -violin

-Emily recently finished her Bachelor of Arts at UW-Superior, majoring in music with an education emphasis.
+Emily received a Bachelor of Arts at UW-Superior, majoring in music with an education emphasis.
 Piano is her primary instrument and violin her secondary.
 She has played violin with the Red Cedar Symphony Orchestra and the UW-S Orchestra.
-Emily also plays mandolin with a local bluegrass band called Northern Crossroads, and regularly plays folk, gospel, and fiddle tunes with her siblings in their family band.
+Emily also plays mandolin and regularly plays folk, gospel, and fiddle tunes with her siblings in their family band.

 During her high school years Emily was a student member of the NorthWoods String program, taking lessons and playing with the ensembles.
 She is excited to be back helping with the program.
 Emily enjoys teaching music and working with kids of all ages.